 ↑ Hide this content.

-V. Preparation of Final Nomination Form and Listing ↓ See more.
+V. Preparation of Final Nomination Form and Listing -- What happens after the National Register Review Committee meeting ↓ See more.

 - After approval by the Louisiana National Register Review Committee, the final nomination must be completed.
 The applicant will be responsible for making any needed corrections to the final form.
 The National Register staff will thoroughly explain any changes required and will assist where needed.

 - The nomination is then forwarded to the National Register office of the National Park Service in Washington, D. C. Their staff will make a determination within 45 days from the date the application is logged into their system.
 Once official notification of listing is received, DHP will notify the applicant of the decision by letter.
 DHP will provide owners of listed properties with a National Register certificate.
-DHP does not provide plaques; however, information on ordering a plaque will be mailed to the owner of the listed property along with the letter announcing the property's listing in the National Register.
+DHP does not provide plaques; however, information on ordering a plaque can be found here under "Plaque Information."

 ↑ Hide this content.